-Adele Campbell of Gloucestershire, England, developed Campbell ducks in the late 1800s with the goal of providing her husband and son a consistent supply of roast duckling.
-She crossed her Fawn and White Indian Runner, an exceptional layer, with a Rouen to create offspring with bigger bodies and could lay well.
+Adele Campbell of Gloucestershire, England, developed Campbell ducks in the late 1800s with the goal of providing her husband and son a with a consistent supply of roast duckling.
+She crossed her Fawn and White Indian Runners (exceptional layers) with a Rouen to create offspring with bigger bodies that would still lay well.

-“If they consume an adequate diet, are kept calm, provided sufficient space, and run in flocks consisting of no more than 50 to 200 birds, Campbells have proven to be amazingly adaptable.
-They have performed admirably in environments ranging from arid deserts with temperatures of 100°F, to humid tropical rainforests with more than 200 inches of annual precipitation, to cold Northern regions where temperatures can remain below 0°F for weeks at a time.”
-(Holderread, 2001)
+“If they consume an adequate diet, are kept calm, provided sufficient space, and run in flocks consisting of no more than 50-200 birds, Campbells have proven to be amazingly adaptable.
+They have performed admirably in environments ranging from arid deserts with temperatures of 100°F, to humid tropical rainforests with more than 200” of annual precipitation, to cold Northern regions where temperatures can remain below 0°F for weeks at a time.”
+(Holderread)

 Since the turn of the 19th century, the Khaki Campbell Duck has been renowned for its phenomenal production of large, white-shelled eggs; a period of 111 years to the present day, and yet surprisingly little has been known about the back-ground to either Mrs. A. Campbell or her creations, the Campbell and the Khaki Campbell Duck… Download full article (.pdf)

 When farms and farmers face a crisis, rare livestock breeds are more likely to be lost.
 That’s why The Livestock Conservancy offers Emergency Microgrants year-round.
 As the economy tightens, off-farm jobs are lost, herds are downsized, veterinary emergencies happen, and calamities such as floods, fires, and tornadoes continue.
 Help us help them.
 Click here to support the Emergency Response Fund with your gift today.